firstdraft/appdev-lessons/index.md

 # Welcome! {-}

-In the following chapters, we will learn to program in Ruby.
+In the following chapters, we will learn to program.
 Hooray! 🎉